MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/slider.md

 screenreader:
   name:  |
-    Name describes the purpose of the control and matches the visible label
+    The name describes the purpose of the control and matches the visible label
   role:  |
     Identifies itself as "adjustable" in iOS and "Slider" in Android
   group: |
-    Group label with control, when possible to give the slider a programmatic name
+    Group label with control, when possible, to give the slider a programmatic name
   state: |
     Expresses its current value, if applicable

 settings:
   text resize: |
-    Text label can resize up to 200% without losing information
+    Text labels can resize up to 200% without losing information
 ---

 ## iOS